Sumit-Kumar1/PolygonFps-game/README.md

 Game details
 -------------------------------------------
-This game is developed in unity 2019 version.
+1.This game is developed in unity 2019 version.
-I am learning and developing my game at the same time.
+2.I am learning and developing my game at the same time.
+3.Learned and applied unity camera effects and some particle system stuff.
+4.Added Post processing profile system to environment for beeter graphics.
-I have done simple scene setting and player movements and interactiabiltiy in the environment.
+5.I have done simple scene setting and player movements and interactiabiltiy in the environment.
 Here i have used unity free assests from unity asset store

 What I really Need